Melrose, Bronx: Post offices and ZIP Codes

 Melrose is covered by multiple ZIP Codes.
 Most of the neighborhood is located in 10451, but the southeastern corner is part of 10455 and the northeastern corner is part of 10456.
-The United States Postal Service operates two post offices in Melrose: the Melcourt Station at 860 Melrose Avenue, and the Bronx Station at 558 Grand Concourse.
+The United States Postal Service operates two post offices in Melrose: The Melcourt Station at 860 Melrose Avenue, and the Bronx Station at 558 Grand Concourse.

 Education

 Melrose and Mott Haven generally have a lower rate of college-educated residents than the rest of the city as of 2018.
-While 16% of residents age 25 and older have a college education or higher, 41% have less than a high school education and 43% are high school graduates or have some college education.
+While 16% of residents aged 25 and older have a college education or higher, 41% have less than a high school education and 43% are high school graduates or have some college education.
 By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
 The percentage of Melrose and Mott Haven students excelling in math rose from 18% in 2000 to 37% in 2011, though reading achievement decreased slightly from 25% to 24% during the same time period.

 Melrose and Mott Haven's rate of elementary school student absenteeism is more than the rest of New York City.
 In Melrose and Mott Haven, 32% of elementary school students missed twenty or more days per school year, higher than the citywide average of 20%.
 Additionally, 62% of high school students in Melrose and Mott Haven graduate on time, lower than the citywide average of 75%.